Sign In Forgot Password

 Cantor Ellen Tilem

-With her beautiful voice, Cantor Ellen Tilem brings us new melodies while emphasizing the importance of our Jewish musical heritage and traditional nusach.
+With her beautiful voice, our Cantor Emerita, Cantor Ellen Tilem, brings us new melodies while emphasizing the importance of our Jewish musical heritage and traditional nusach.
 Temple Emeth welcomed Cantor Tilem in 1994, upon her Ordination from the Hebrew Union College-Jewish Institute of Religion-School of Sacred Music.
-In 2019, she received her Doctor of Music, honoris causa, also from the Hebrew Union College.
+She received her Doctor of Music, Honoris Causa, from the Hebrew Union College in 2019.

-Born and raised in New Jersey, she received her Bachelor's degree in Voice, with a Minor in Jewish studies from the University of Hartford, Hartt School of Music and Greenberg Center for Judaic Studies.
-She completed Hospital Chaplaincy training at New York University Medical Center in Manhattan and Methodist Hospital in Brooklyn and is currently working toward a degree in Pastoral Thanatology.
+Born and raised in New Jersey, she received her bachelor's degree in voice, with a minor in Jewish studies from the University of Hartford, Hartt School of Music and Greenberg Center for Judaic Studies.
+She completed Hospital Chaplaincy training at New York University Medical Center in Manhattan and Methodist Hospital in Brooklyn.
+She is certified in Grief Counseling and Pre-Marital Counseling.
 She is a member of the American Conference of Cantors.

 Cantor Tilem is passionate about inter-Jewish relations.
 She works to foster a deeper appreciation and understanding of the major movements of Judaism and their inter-connectedness.